rnr1721/le7-api-request/README.md

 // $convertor is ResponseConvertor instance
 $apiRequest = $factory->getApiRequest('https://example.com');

-// And now you can use it
+// And now you can use it -it will be https://example.com/contacts/get
 $result = $apiRequest->setUri('/contacts/get')->get();
 ```